trentlarson/endorser-ch/README.md

 - 99 0 backup DB
+- 98 1 bug: claims have two embedded Confirmation records (eg. 519)
+- 98 1 bug: when creating confirmations, the claims being confirmed have date-time elements that are formatted (ie. they're not the exact same string as the original)
 - 95 1 the number in the green result might not always be a JWT ID so we should label the entity type (to help with debugging) (eg. 11/9 Brandon 422 != 404)
   - ... and add confirmation IDs for confirmation claims
 - 95 1 Test: Did Kyle get any claims without a subject in on Nov 16? ... and does it give us a success if we do that?